James Barrier

-James "Buffalo Jim" Barrier (March 22, 1953 – April 5, 2008), born in Cleveland, Ohio, was a local wrestling promoter for National Wrestling Conference in Las Vegas from 1994 to 1998.
+James "Buffalo Jim" Barrier (March 22, 1953 – April 5, 2008) was an American wrestling promoter for National Wrestling Conference in Las Vegas from 1994 to 1998.
 His legal struggle with business owner and landlord Frederick "Rick" Rizzolo, who owned land occupied by Barrier's auto repair business, was covered by the media during the early 2000s.

 Career

 Barrier moved to Las Vegas in 1971 from Cleveland, Ohio.
 He later opened an auto repair shop, Allstate Auto & Marine, on Industrial Road, near the Las Vegas Strip.
 The business was in operation until his death in 2008.
-In the late 1990’s, he opened and operated a wrestling school, the Buffalo Wrestling Federation.
+In the late 1990s, he opened and operated a wrestling school, the Buffalo Wrestling Federation.
 The school was sometimes the site of his popular local TV show, Jim Wars, that aired on Friday nights.
 In addition to his auto repair business, wrestling school, and television show, Barrier wrote a weekly column on auto repair for the now defunct Las Vegas Mercury entitled “Nuts and Bold with Buffalo Jim.”

 As a wrestling promoter, auto repair specialist, and entrepreneur, Barrier befriended numerous celebrities.
 Among them are Hulk Hogan, the Undertaker, boxer Muhammad Ali, and wrestling and film star Dwayne “The Rock” Johnson.
-Barrier also possessed a large collection of celebrity memorabilia, from vehicles to a lock of musician Elvis Presley’s hair.
+Barrier also possessed a large collection of celebrity memorabilia, from vehicles to a lock of musician Elvis Presley's hair.
 In addition to smaller pieces in his collection, Barrier also sported a car collection that included a Jensen Interceptor once owned by singer Wayne Newton and a pink Cadillac that was later borrowed by musician Kid Rock as part of his proposal to Pamela Anderson in Las Vegas in 2002.